Skip To Content

 (Required)

-A double value to use as the minimum number features to be considered a cluster.
+A double value that will be used as the minimum number of features to be considered a cluster.
 Any cluster with fewer features than the number provided will be considered noise.

 Example: "minFeaturesCluster": 5